 Holly Lake is a high alpine lake in the Teton Mountains, situated near the top of Paintbrush Canyon.
-It’s a more overlooked day hike destination, allowing for a fantastic hike up to 9,410 feet above sea level, while exploring one of the more underrated canyons of the Tetons.
+It’s a more overlooked day hike destination, allowing for a fantastic hike up to 9,410 feet above sea level over the course of 6.8 miles up, while exploring one of the more underrated canyons of the Tetons.

 Holly Lake Trail Description

 From the Leigh Lake Trailhead, begin heading north along String Lake for close to a mile, where you’ll come across a trail junction.
 Hang left to soon cross over a bridge that carries you across the runoff from Leigh Lake into String Lake.